solidoss/solidframe/tutorials/aio_echo/README.md

 ```

 The startObject method parameters are:
- * _objptr_: a smart pointer to a solid::frame::aio::Object - in our case the listener.
+ * _objptr_: a smart pointer to a solid::frame::aio::Object - in our case the listener;
- * _service_: reference to the service which will keep the object.
+ * _service_: reference to the service which will keep the object;
- * _event_: The first event to be delivered to the object if it gets scheduled onto scheduler.
+ * _event_: the first event to be delivered to the object if it gets scheduled onto scheduler.

 As you will soon see in the declaration of Listener class, every solid::frame::aio::Object must override the onEvent method to handle the notification events sent to the object: